mihalispap/CIMMYTMetaSearch/README.md

 You can download elasticsearch rpm from [the website of elasticsearch](https://download.elastic.co/elasticsearch/elasticsearch/elasticsearch-1.5.2.noarch.rpm)
 The rest of the process is pretty straight forward.

+After the installation process is complete, one should deploy the war file of the api at the webapps folder of tomcat.
+In the default case that is: */var/lib/tomcat{version}/webapps so a simple:
+**sudo cp webapp/cimmyt.war /var/lib/tomcat7/webapps** should do.

 ### Execution as a Cron Job

 The module is designed to work in an automated manner without the need for human interaction.